By Abhi Arumbakkam

 Every now and then Alessandro would point to a beautiful castle or a bird and I would momentarily remember to look up at the sights that had unfolded in front of me.
 White-water rafting was the singular most thrilling ride I'd had up until then.
 But that was to be eclipsed soon when I climbed into a canoe a couple of days later.

-In tomorrow’s final instalment, the Arumbakkam family take on a glacial lake in canoes.
+In part 3, the Arumbakkam family take on a glacial lake in canoes.
 Until then, check out our wide selection of multi-activity holidays across Europe suiting all ages, abilities and interests.